 Rose cupcakes are one of the illustrations of the skill set and artistry of the pastry chef.
 I’m going to teach you how to make these at home.

-This beef shawarma recipe will allow you to make this beloved and delicious street food at home.
+My beef shawarma recipe allows you to make this beloved, and delicious street food at home.

 The nectar of the gods or as close to it as you can get anyway, how is maple syrup made?

 Chicken wings are a favorite all around the world!
 Let me show you the best way to reheat these morsels of goodness.

 In cooking, we use a variety of oil and vinegar, and they each have their own unique uses.

 I am really very fond of Baladi Cookbook, which translates as my country, and is the second cookbook by the very talented Joudie Kalla.

 Pay attention to how to make fermented garlic because once you taste this wonderful food you will want to make it for yourself.